Why Small Commits or Feature Commits are Better for Code Development?

 Worst practice: Making large, sweeping changes to the codebase without discussing it with other team members.
 This can lead to conflicts and mistakes and can make it difficult for other developers to understand what changes have been made.

-Bad commit message: "Revamp entire application architecture"4.
-Easier to Debug
+Bad commit message: "Revamp entire application architecture"

 Debugging can be a time-consuming and frustrating process, especially when trying to identify the source of a bug in a large commit.
 By making small, feature-based commits, developers can quickly identify the source of the bug and make necessary changes.
 Additionally, small commits make it easier to revert changes that introduce bugs, allowing developers to quickly roll back changes if necessary.